USGS-CMG/stglib/doc/atmos.rst

   float64 atmpres(time)
       _FillValue: nan
       offset: -10.25
-  unlimited dimensions:
-  current shape = (8874,)
+      comment: Atmospherically corrected using NOAA station 9414523 Redwood City, CA unlimited dimensions: current shape = (8874,) filling on

-  filling on
+A second optional but highly recommended attribute for the ``atmpres`` variable is ``comment``.
+This can be used to store information about the station used for atmospheric compensation.
+For example, ``atmpres:comment = "Atmospherically corrected using NOAA station 9414523 Redwood City, CA"``.

 The time base of the atmospheric pressure file must be the same as that of the instrument pressure record.
 This file will be used by the run scripts to atmospherically compensate the pressure record.